threadi/external-files-in-media-library/readme.txt

 * Added support for credentials for HTTP- and FTP-URLs
 * Added wrapper to support third party plugins or platforms, e.g. Imgur
 * Added warning about old PHP-versions
+* External files which are not provided via SSL will be saved local if actual website is using SSL
 * Optimized proxy url handling
 * Optimized build process for releases
 * Replaced dialog library with new one